Info: This event is now full so no new entries can be made.

 The race route is a mix of road, forest trails and rocky single track.
 The Luibeg burn can be challenging when in spate but there is a bridge crossing further upstream.
 Runners negotiate a boulder field at the Pools of Dee and good navigational skills may be required in adverse weather.

 For more course details - www.scottishhillracing.co.uk/RaceDetails.aspx?RaceID=RA-0067

-THERE IS A NEW FINISH TO THE RACE THIS YEAR.
-The race finishes in Aviemore on Dalfaber Road by the water works and next to the tunnel under the railway by the bank, a map of the new finish line can be seen on the Deeside Runners website www.deesiderunners.com/?page_id=27 Recording of times will cease at 3.30pm, 6.30hrs after the first starters.
-In line with current government guidance there will be no post race refreshment nor prize giving.
-Competitors are asked to move away from the finish line once they have recovered enough to do so.
+REMEMBER THERE IS A NEW FINISH TO THE RACE.
+The race finishes in Aviemore on Dalfaber Road by the water works and next to the tunnel under the railway by the bank, a map of the new finish line can be seen on the Deeside Runners website www.deesiderunners.com/?page_id=27 Recording of times will cease at 4.30pm.
+Competitors are asked to move away from the finish line once they have recovered enough to do so to avoid overcrowding.

-Results will be given as soon as able on Webscorer and social media sites.
-Prizes will be sent to the winners.
+This year we will be using chip timing.
+Results will be given as soon as able on the Protay website protay.co.uk and on social media sites after the event.

 Overall Men 1st, 2nd, 3rd